tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Tell students, that after dimensionality reduction, we get as a results a smaller set of dimensions called _principal components_, there isn’t a particular meaning assigned to each principal component, the new components are just the two main dimensions of variation that contains most of the information in the original dataset.

 * The resulting principal components, are transformed into a DataFrame to be used next to fit the K-Means algorithm.
-You can see that principal component values has no direct relation with the values in the original dataset, they can be seen as a reduced representation of the original data.
+You can see that principal component values have no direct relation with the values in the original dataset, they can be seen as a reduced representation of the original data.

   ![PCA Data](Images/pca-df.png)